 Another observation is that most ENT physicians skip the diagnostic or culture identification process to determine species of the infection in the interest of time, cost, and practicality, since removing the infection physically and treatment with antibiotics is standard.
 But, the utilization of antifungal medications is not standard.

-With evidence of fungal causes of CRS, there has been a trend by some ENTs to treating CRS with topical antifungal medication, typically Amphotericin B intranasally.
-The toxicity of amphotericin B intravenously has been characterized with significantly higher concentrations than are used topically in the sinuses.
+With evidence of fungal causes of CRS, there has been a trend by some ENTs to treating CRS with topical antifungal medication used typically intranasally in a “pressure wash” approach.
+The toxicity of systematic intravenously has been characterized with significantly higher concentrations than are used topically in the sinuses.
 There is also clear evidence that amphotericin b is poorly absorbed in the gut when taken orally.
 Therefore, there is little or no potential for systemic exposure when used topically and intranasally.8.

 Endoscopic Surgery for Chronic Fungal Sinusitis